peteroupc/html3dutil/doc/H3DU.LightSource.md

 ### H3DU.LightSource#diffuse <a id='H3DU.LightSource_diffuse'></a>

-A 4-element vector giving an additional color to multiply with the diffusion color of each object (which is also called "albedo"), in the red, green, and blue components respectively.
-Diffuse color is the color seen when light passes through a material and bounces back (diffusion).
+A 4-element vector giving an additional color to multiply with the diffuse or albedo color (base color) of each object, in the red, green, and blue components respectively.
+See also <a href="H3DU.PbrMaterial.md#H3DU.PbrMaterial_albedo">H3DU.PbrMaterial#albedo</a>.
 Each component ranges from 0 to 1.
-The simulated diffusion scatters evenly, in every direction.
 The default is (1,1,1,1), or white.

 Default Value: `"[1,1,1,1]"`